-- Mandatory hike for the High Adventure Committee to evaluate your ability to hike 10 miles at a representative pace with elevation gain/loss and a minimum 35 lbs pack (we go rain or snow) - Conducted at Catoctin Mountain Park in MD on - Sunday 10 March @ 8AM (early is on-time; on-time) - Saturday 16 March @ 8AM is late; and late is selfish) - RSVP to the calendar invite for one of these dates
+- Mandatory hike for all Adult Advisors using an NCAC HAC Philmont slot (and any other AAs who want more practice backpacking) to evaluate your ability to hike 10 miles at a representative pace with elevation gain/loss-and a minimum 35 lb. pack (we go rain or snow and, sometimes, perfect weather!) - We start at the Catoctin Mountain NP Visitor Center, MD: - Sunday 12 March @ 8AM (early is on-time; on-time is late, - Saturday 18 March @ 8AM and late is a solo hike!) - RSVP to the calendar invite for one (or both!) of these dates (and include Craig Dubishar at wcdubi@gmail.com)